 Who Is A Good Candidate For An Arm Lift?

-Face Center LA has an impeccable record performing arm lift surgery and the procedure can be safely performed on a variety of patients who are physically and mentally healthy.
+Face Center Los Angeles has an impeccable record performing arm lift surgery and the procedure can be safely performed on a variety of patients who are physically and mentally healthy.
 Some of the most frequently encountered patients are those who have experienced rapid and/or dramatic weight-loss.
 This change commonly leads to excess skin on the upper arms after patients substantially reduce the fat all over the body.
-Many of our patients are women who are 50 or older who are self conscious of excessive skin in the upper arms.
+Many of our patients are women who are 50 or older who are self-conscious of excessive skin in the upper arms.
 Patients who are in generally good health are usually good candidates and the doctors are always happy to make an in-person evaluation, which includes an assessment of both the patient’s current health and their medical history.

 Preparation For An Arm Lift

 Patients seeking an arm lift are expected to be as physically and mentally healthy as possible.
 Patients who smoke will be required to quit well in advance of the surgery and must agree to refrain from smoking for several months both before and after.
 Smoking can severely inhibit the body’s ability to heal by limiting the oxygen supply to the blood and tissue.
 Over the counter medications, including common painkillers like Aspirin and Aleve are blood thinners and must be avoided to prevent excessive blood loss before, during, and after surgery.
 The surgeon will provide all medications including antibiotics and painkillers that are known to be as safe and effective as possible, and which do not normally create complications.